Shalenik/stor-664-project-sample/README.md

 The project will be completed in two stages:

-1) Introduction and Data Exploration (due 11/16, peer review end 11/18)
+1) Introduction and Data Exploration (due 11/16, presentation 11/17, peer review end 11/18)
 2) Analysis, Results and Discussion (due 12/3)

 In Part 1), you will be: